FAIRbyDesign-UCPH/Fair-by-design-methodology-microlearning-site-UCPH/resources/03 Design/design.md

     The <a href='https://fair-by-design-methodology.github.io/FAIR-by-Design_ToT/latest/Stage%203%20–%20Design/07-Facilitation/07-Facilitation/'> facilitation guide </a> should help prepare for the actual training.
 If you don't want to develop your own, use something that is already available such as the [TRIPLE project TRAINING TOOLKIT](https://project.gotriple.eu/project-deliverables/triple-training-toolkit/).

-??? info "Don't worry, we got you covered with templates​"
+??? info "Don't worry, we got you covered with templates"

     All templates are readily available for use in the specialised [templates repository](https://github.com/FAIR-by-Design-Methodology/templates).
 See the detailed training on how to use it step by step.